matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

      strictly less than the given number and so forth.
 If no prefix is present, this matches rooms where the member count is exactly equal to the given number (ie. the same as '==').

+Room, Sender, User and Content rules do not have conditions in the same way, but instead have predefined conditions, the behaviour of which can be configured using parameters named as described above.
+In the cases of room and sender rules, the rule_id of the rule determines its behaviour.